rejeep/authlogic-password-reset-tutorial/README.markdown

       UserSession.new(:login => login, :password => password).save.should == true
     end

+## Sum up

+Feel free to contact me if there's anything in the tutorial that is incorrect or if you have any good improvement suggestions.

 If you liked this tutorial, I can also recommend the [Authlogic Activation Tutorial](http://github.com/matthooks/authlogic-activation-tutorial).